What is Legionnaires Disease?

-To prevent exposure to the legionella bacteria a duty holder must comply with legislation that requires the management, maintenance and treatment of water systems in premise.
+To prevent exposure to the legionella bacteria a duty holder must comply with legislation that requires the management, maintenance, and treatment of water systems on the premise.
 This will include, but not be limited to, appropriate water treatment and cleaning regimes.

 Legionella can grow in any workplace if the conditions are right – you do not have to work with microbiological agents, e.g. in a laboratory, for exposure to occur.
 If you are responsible for any of the water systems described in HSE’s Approved Code of Practice (ACoP) and Guidance “Legionnaires’ disease: The control of legionella bacteria in water systems” (L8) you will need to assess the risk of employees and others in the workplace contracting Legionnaires’ disease.

-Thames Laboratories provides a complete legionella inspection service and Legionella risk assessments using staff fully trained to advise on measures for managing the risk of legionella.
-Our legionella inspection service provides a full building inspection and will help you control the risk of Legionella.
+We provide a complete legionella inspection service and legionella risk assessments using staff fully trained to advise on measures for managing the risk of legionella.
+Our legionella inspection service provides a full building inspection and will help you control the risk of legionella.